How is Hempcrete Made? What’s It Made Of?

 How To Mix Hempcrete

-The mixing of hempcrete mostly depends on the size of the building.
-Hempcrete is mixed in a large forced action pan mixer.
+The mixing of hemp lime mostly depends on the size of the building.
+It is mixed in a large forced action pan mixer.
 If you have to mix small amounts, you can do so in a conventional drum cement mixture.

 It is very important to know the exact proportions and mixing techniques.
 The proportions being used vary with the type of binder that you are using to bind the materials.
 You can use the ratio of 4:1:1, meaning: 4 buckets of hemp hurds, 1 bucket of water and 1 bucket of lime.
 (You can also ask your supplier).

 Here are the steps you can follow to mix the materials.